 Jade plants like to dry out well between waterings but can’t be allowed to dry out completely.
-The top two inches to the top half of the container should dry out before watering.
+My favorite technique is to wait for the top two inches to the top half of the container to dry out before watering again.

 Like many other succulents, Jade plants don’t do well in damp soil and need to dry out well between watering cycles.

 Don’t wait until the Jade plant fades in color or droops to water.
-When you can’t easily feel damp soil anymore with some probing, it’s time to water again.
+When you can’t quickly feel damp soil anymore with some probing, it’s time to water again.

-Like all succulents, the weight test is generally the most straightforward method, followed by a moisture probe for accuracy.
+Like all succulents, the weight test is another straightforward method, followed by a moisture probe for accuracy.
 Watering by weight simply requires getting used to how heavy the plant’s pot feels when wet and then when dry.